(Cycles thru suppliers)

 Hi, Rizwan.
 Let me explain a principle here and then you may be able to decide for yourself how many rectifiers you need.

 Rectifiers come in all sizes, so you could probably obtain one of sufficient ampacity to anodize a whole bunch of caps, if it was only a matter of capacity -- but it isn't.
 When you anodize, you must start at low voltage because a high voltage will cause too much current flow and will burn the parts.
 But as the anodized coating builds, you need a higher voltage to overcome the resistance to continue the anodizing.
-So if some parts are half anodized, you can't add unanodized parts to that cell.
+So if some parts are half anodized, you can't add un-anodized parts to that cell.

 If you set things up so that you anodize just one batch at a time, it's possible to do it with one rectifier.
-But most facilities with significant production will have something like a half dozen anodizing cells and will need a half dozen rectifiers.
+But most facilities with high production will have something like a half dozen anodizing cells and will need a half dozen rectifiers.
 Good luck.

 Regards,